-BUSN 1015 - Introduction to Medical Insurance
+BUSN 1100 - Introduction Keyboarding

-This course is designed to increase efficiency and streamline administrative procedures for insurance coding and billing.
-Topics include documentation in the medical record, diagnostic code selections, types of insurance, Medicare compliance policies related to documentation in the medical record, diagnostic code selections, types of insurance, Medicare compliance policies related to documentation and confidentiality, and HIPPA and other compliance regulations.
-Pre-requisites: All Required ALHS 1090 Medical Terminology for Allied Health Sciences Co-requisites: All Required ALHS 1011 Structure and Function of the Human Body BUSN 1100 - Introduction Keyboarding (3) This course introduces the touch system of keyboarding placing emphasis on correct techniques.
+This course introduces the touch system of keyboarding placing emphasis on correct techniques.
 Topics include: computer hardware, computer software, file management, learning the alphabetic keyboard, the numeric keyboard and keypad, building speed and accuracy, and proofreading.
 Students attain a minimum of 25 GWAM (gross words a minute) on 3-minute timings with no more than 3 errors.
-Pre-requisites: None Co-requisites: None
+Pre-requisites: None